 Key differences between Analysis and Design

-Below are the lists of points, describe the key differences between System Analysis and Design:
+Below are the lists of points that describe the key differences between System Analysis and Design:

-- System analysis deals with the client issues and modification that has to be done in the project, whereas system design deals with the client’s requirement and need.
+- System analysis deals with the client issues and modifications needed in the project, whereas system design deals with the client’s requirements and needs.

-- If an IT industry system analysis is considered, then the team like IQMS deal with fixing bugs.
-If designing is considered, then the people like a web developer and an Android developer are considered.
+- In the case of IT industry system analysis, then a team like IQMS deals with fixing bugs.
+In designing, then people like web developers and Android developers are necessary.

-- System design incorporates collecting and reviewing problems, further solving them with the help of a team or tool.
-System design is planning a new module by defining its components and satisfying its key requirements.
+- System design incorporates collecting and reviewing problems and further solving them with the help of a team or tool.
+System design plans a new module by defining its components and satisfying its key requirements.

 - System analysis makes the module ready for proper execution without any errors.
-System designing is just a part of proper designing with the optimum code required and ready to submit.
+System designing is just a part of proper designing with the optimum code required and prepared to submit.

-- The major key difference between system analysis vs design is the tool and its features.
+- The key difference between system analysis and design is the tool and its features.
 Unfortunately, the most common thing about them is that both tools don’t have similar features, so a single person or candidate can’t operate simultaneously.

-- Work framing and categorizing usually doesn’t come under the system analysis part, but it falls under the system designer.
+- Work framing and categorizing usually don’t come under the system analysis part, but it falls under the system designer.

-- The analyst has to deal with the end client satisfaction as he has to work on repetition if the module is not accepted; instead, the designer role comes if the execution is not done and errors are due to structure or any dimensional properties.
+- During system analysis and design testing, the analyst has to deal with the end client satisfaction and work on repetition until acceptance.
+The designer’s role is to execute and fix errors due to structure or dimensional properties.

 Below is the topmost comparison between System Analysis and Design